lfpimenta/Js-unit-tests/tests/weekDayAssignment.md

 #### a.
 Add first test to assert monday (5 min)
 Hints:
-  Make sure that weekday object is correctly instantiated Assert the result is the expected one see [this](https://github.com/lpimenta-ptc/Js-unit-tests/wiki#chai---assert) for more info
+  * Make sure that weekday object is correctly instantiated
+  * Assert the result is the expected one see [this](https://github.com/lpimenta-ptc/Js-unit-tests/wiki#chai---assert) for more info

 #### b.
-Make testing fail and correct it again (2 min)
+Make testing fail and correct it again (1 min)
+Steps:

-  Make a wrong assertion and correct it
+  * Make a wrong assertion and run the test
+  * Correct the assertion

 #### c.
 Testing weekday with a callback (5 min)
+Hints:
-  Add a custom call back that for example prefix result with 'Day: ' and assert the expected result
+  * Define a var named callBack that points to a function that for example prefix result parameter with 'Day: '
+  * Invoke function with the callback and assert the expected result

 #### d.
 Use sinon to garantee that callback function is called and with correct parameters (5-10 min)
   [Sinon](http://sinonjs.org/) is a very powerfull library that allows us to make [spies](http://sinonjs.org/docs/#spies).